 so $|I|=q(t)$.
 We define the neighborhood $\mathcal{N}(I)$ of this active cluster to be the cluster itself together with the nodes in its periphery of a certain `width'.
 That is, $\mathcal{N}(I)$ is the active cluster $I$ itself, its boundary, and (depending on the width) some more nodes around it.
 Given a width $w$, we approximate the number of nodes in $\mathcal{N}(I)$ as

 We can choose any natural number for the width $w$, and one plausible choice is $d^{\rm{G}}/2$.
 If $w=0$, the neighborhood $\mathcal{N}(I)$ is just $I$ itself (and then $|\mathcal{N}|=q(t)$).
-To make a sensible choice for the size of the active region of a network at the latest point in a spreading process at which we consider ANC to be significant, we estimate the largest number $q_{\rm{max}}$ of active nodes such that the active region together with a periphery of inactive nodes of width $d^{\rm{G}}$ takes up at most $90 \%$ of a network.
+To make a sensible choice for the size of the active region of a network at the latest point in the spreading process at which we consider ANC to be significant, we estimate the largest number $q_{\rm{max}}$ of active nodes such that the active region together with a periphery of inactive nodes of width $d^{\rm{G}}$ constitutes at most $90 \%$ of the nodes in the network.
 We make this estimate by choosing $q_{\rm{max}}$ to be the largest integer such that

 Consequently,